 The Adler Planetarium’s partnership with Google Arts and Culture provides an online exhibition space where tens of thousands of visitors (worldwide!) have already gained access to the stories that make the Adler a place of discovery and wonder.
-The Adler Planetarium—America’s first planetarium—hosts more than half a million visitors each year and reaches millions more through on-site youth STEM programs, neighborhood skywatching events, online citizen science, and other outreach projects.
+The Adler Planetarium—America’s first planetarium—hosts more than half a million visitors each year and reaches millions more through on-site youth STEAM programs, neighborhood skywatching events, online citizen science, and other outreach projects.
 Regardless of time period, nationality, gender, or religion, humans have always looked up and tried to make sense of the sky that we all share.
-Visit our Google Arts & Culture page and explore this human centered history of astronomy and the Universe with us.
+Visit our Google Arts & Culture page and explore this human centered history of astronomy and the universe with us.

 Pictures in the Sky

 The night sky has always excited the human imagination, and constellations testify to how different mindsets and cultural sensibilities have been projected onto the stars.

 Voices of Apollo

 On July 20, 1969, the Apollo 11 mission landed on the Moon, just eight years after President John F. Kennedy promised, “We choose to go to the Moon.”
 Here we feature stories of those individuals who made the Moon landing possible, in their own words.

 Images spanning four centuries reveal changing attitudes towards the participation of women in astronomy and space exploration, and hint at enduring prejudices and stereotypes yet to be eradicated.